-The first step to negotiate a house price down is to do your research.
+The first step to negotiating a house price down is to do your research.
 You should find out as much as possible about the home, the seller’s motivation, and the market.
 Your realtor will help you find out key stats through the use of comps as well as their own knowledge.
 Don’t be afraid to ask your sellers why they’re selling.

 The next thing you should do to negotiate the house price is to take a look at any issues the home may have.
 You will have an appraiser and an inspection to help you take note of these.
 By pointing out the issues to the seller, you can help negotiate the property price down.

 Now it's time to start putting together your offer.
 Think about what you want to offer and how you can sweeten the deal.
 Can you offer a better closing timeframe?
 Are you willing to waive certain riders on the offer?
 If so, you might be able to use that to your advantage to get a better price.

 Make an offer for less than the home’s asking price, citing the issues.
 Your realtor will help you put it together in a way that will be tactful.
 Along with a standard offer, you can also include contingencies that will help protect you and the seller.